 Acute, and subchronic toxicity study of Tamra Bhasma showed that it did not produce any sign, and symptoms of toxicity at therapeutic dose level (5.5 mg/kg), and therapeutic equivalent dose (TED) × 5 (27.5 mg/kg).

-At a higher dose of therapeutic equivalent dose × 10 (55 mg/kg) TB has mild toxicity in liver, kidney, heart, and thymus on repeated administration for 28 days in rats.
+At a higher dose of therapeutic equivalent dose × 10 (55 mg/kg) TB has mild toxicity in the liver, kidney, heart, and thymus on repeated administration for 28 days in rats.

 The sample without Amritikarana has more magnitude of toxicity than the sample with Amritikarana.